 The City as Performative Object

-During a series of Fridays between september and december 2017 in Groningen, Ivar and Esther conducted a workshop at Minerva, an “OffCource” during which we did focus on performance art in public space.
-The course starts with re-enactments of groundbreaking performances, and will develop into a more student directed approach where performances are developed either in groups or individually.
+During a series of Fridays between september and december 2017 in Groningen, Ivar and Esther conducted a workshop, OffCourse@Minerva, during which we focussed on performance art in public space.
+The course starts with re-enactment of groundbreaking performances, and will develop into a more student directed approach where performances are developed either in groups or individually.

 Students are invited to research one aspect of art history in a playful and participatory way: performance art in public space .
 The research will be executed not from behind the desktop but by foot: literally by re-enacting historical performances in Groningen.
 Students pick a performance piece, and re-enact it in their own city environment.
 Before going into the street students will formulate a question, that they “ask the performance” and that will be answered after the re-enactment.
 The work method is inspired by experimental archaeology: a scientific approach where pre historic situations are studied by re-enacting live styles, tool building, working methods.
 Applying this method to the recent historie of performance art in public space will open up for a dynamic form of embodied knowledge concerning an ephemeral art form.

 Re enactment of Sometimes Making Something Leads to Nothing by Francis Alÿs, 1997.